borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 The main downside of a global install is that borgmatic is less cleanly separated from the rest of your Python software, and there's the theoretical possibility of libary conflicts.
-But if you're okay with that, for instance on a relatively dedicated system, then a global install can work out just fine.
+But if you're okay with that, for instance on a relatively dedicated system, then a global install can work out fine.

 ### Other ways to install